RK CHAIN AND EXCEL RIM MAINTENANCE AND FAQ

-Below are the frequently asked questions that we receive.
+Below are the frequently asked RK Chain and Excel Rim Maintenance questions that we receive.
 If your question is not shown, please feel free to use our live chat feature or simply email or call us direct.
-We are more than happy to help you with any questions you may have.
+Maintenance is a crucial step to ensuring a long life of your chain; we are more than happy to help you with any questions you may have.

 RK CHAIN FAQ